TNG/virtual-office/README.md

 ### Development

-You have to provide configuration parameters to both client & server by environment variables.
+You have to provide configuration parameters to the server by environment variables.
-As a convenient alternative you can provide them via `.env` files (see `.env-example`) that will be loaded by [dotenv](https://www.npmjs.com/package/dotenv).
+As a convenient alternative you can provide it via an `.env` file (see `.env-example`) that will be loaded by [dotenv](https://www.npmjs.com/package/dotenv).

 See [Contributing](CONTRIBUTING.md) for details.